Reform of the House of Lords: 2006 discussions

-In March 2006, the House of Lords reform was again under discussion.
-This new interest resulted from the Cash for Peerages affair together with recent attempts by the Lords to block, water down, or add safeguards to (according to viewpoint) recent controversial legislation such as the Anti-terrorism, Crime and Security Act 2001, Hunting Act 2004, Terrorism Act 2006, the Identity Cards Act 2006, and the Racial and Religious Hatred Act 2006.

-Following the failure of the previous public consultations, to endorse the Government's proposals for reform, in April 2006, Baroness Amos announced the government would now "consult privately" with the other main political parties on the membership of the House.
+In March 2006, House of Lords reform was again under discussion.
+This new interest resulted from the Cash-for-Honours scandal together with recent attempts by the Lords to block, water down, or add safeguards to (according to viewpoint) recent controversial legislation such as the Anti-terrorism, Crime and Security Act 2001, the Hunting Act 2004, the Terrorism Act 2006, the Identity Cards Act 2006, and the Racial and Religious Hatred Act 2006.
+Following the failure of the previous public consultations, to endorse the Government's proposals for reform, in April 2006, Baroness Amos announced the government had begun consulting with the other political parties and the Convenor of the Cross Benches on the membership of the House.

-In the Cabinet reshuffle on 5 May 2006, governmental responsibility for this topic was transferred from Lord Falconer, both Secretary of State for Constitutional Affairs and Lord Chancellor), to the Leader of the House of Commons, Jack Straw.
+In the Cabinet reshuffle on 5 May 2006, governmental responsibility for this topic was transferred from Lord Falconer of Thoroton, both Secretary of State for Constitutional Affairs and Lord Chancellor, to the Leader of the House of Commons, Jack Straw.

 Jack Straw now faced an enormous challenge.
-Although seen as very modest reforms, the removal of most Hereditary Peers and rebalancing of the political make up of the House (Labour Peers now formed the largest political party) were making the House increasingly confident of its own legitimacy.
+Although seen as modest reforms, the removal of most hereditary peers and rebalancing of the political make up of the House (Labour peers now formed the largest political party) were making the House increasingly confident of its own legitimacy.
 Paradoxically, far from making the Lords more submissive, more and more the House of Lords was willing to be assertive in its actions and confront the government.

 On 22 January 2007 the Power Inquiry launched a campaign for greater citizen involvement and provided statistics showing that 68% of the public felt a jury of the general public should decide "the future of the House of Lords", 17% thought elected politicians should decide and 9% appointed civil servants.